lucaong/minisearch/README.md

   * Memory-efficient index, designed to support memory-constrained use cases like mobile browsers.

-  * Exact match, prefix search, fuzzy match, field boosting
+  * Exact match, prefix search, fuzzy match, field boosting.

-  * Auto-suggestion engine, for auto-completion of search queries
+  * Auto-suggestion engine, for auto-completion of search queries.

+  * Modern search result ranking algorithm.

-  * Documents can be added and removed from the index at any time
+  * Documents can be added and removed from the index at any time.

-  * Zero external dependencies
+  * Zero external dependencies.

 `MiniSearch` strives to expose a simple API that provides the building blocks to build custom solutions, while keeping a small and well tested codebase.